2024 Entry Fees and Updated Rules will be posted and LIVE on July 31, 2023.

 • Change of division type

-**Changes that occur on site due to unforeseen circumstances, such as illness or injury, may not be subject to the change of performance fee.
+**Modifications that occur on site due to unforeseen circumstances, such as illness or injury, may not be subject to the change of performance fee.
+This will be at the event Director’s discretion.

 TYPES OF ENTRIES